10 Best Treks In India To Take From April To September

 Roopkund Trek

 Roopkund, known as the Skeleton Lake trek of Uttarakhand, offers stunning views of the Himalayas and alpine meadows.
 It features a mysterious glacial lake with human skeletal remains dating back to the 9th century.
-The trek is difficult and covers approximately 53 kilometres on a round trip.
+The trek is difficult and covers approximately 53 km on a round trip.

 Views along the path of Roopkund trek | Shutterstock